HoustonWeHaveABug/FlowFree/README.md

 Both solver and generator are implemented in the same source code (flowfree.c) and executable.
 Only input differs depending on which functionality you want to use.

-A format converter is also available ("Raetsel" converter, see below).
+Two format converters are also available ("Raetsel" and "Thomas Ahle" converters, see below).

 The makefiles provided to generate the executables work only on Linux family operating systems but the sources are not OS specific.